LM-Ince/lab-website-ince/_members/Eleanor.md

 #   twitter: felixcited
 ---

-Eleanor majors in Physics at Carleton College and joined us for Summer 2024 to work on confocal imaging of the meninges.
-She is now in her Junior year at Carleton.
+Eleanor majored in Physics at Carleton College and joined us for Summer 2024 to work on confocal imaging of the meninges.
+She is now establishing this technique as a lab manager at Carleton.